If you’re a first-time cruiser to the Disney Cruise Line, here are 10 tips for your first Disney Cruise. From one first time cruiser to another.

 Dramamine Motion Sickness Relief Less Drowsey Formula, 8 CountDramamine Motion Sickness Relief for Kids, Grape Flavor, 8 CountZenTrip Motion Sickness Relief Strips, 8 CountPsi Bands Acupressure Wrist Bands for the Relief of Nausea – Color PlayBonine Motion Sickness Tablets, Raspberry, 16 Count

 EAT!
 No seriously, eat all the things.
-My one regret from this cruise is that I was focused a lot on work.
+My one regret from this cruise is that I was focused on a lot of work.
 Which is good, however; I just wish I had tried more of the wonderful and delicious food the cruise had to offer.

 I’ll say though, my husband enjoyed the extra Mickey Premium bars at dinner and eating just about everything available on deck.